CPR Nashville Logo

 Get the Best CPR Class in Nashville Today!

 There are three known types of diabetes; type one, type two, and gestational diabetes.
-Type one diabetes or juvenile diabetes is diagnosed in childhood and is a result of the bodies’ inability to produce little or no insulin.
-Endocrinologists believe that this form of diabetes begins with heredity; this is because there are certain genes that predispose a person to type one diabetes.
+Type one diabetes or juvenile diabetes is diagnosed in childhood and is a result of the body’s inability to produce little or no insulin.
+Endocrinologists believe that this form of diabetes begins with heredity; this is because certain genes predispose a person to type one diabetes.
 For such people, viruses such as rubella destroy the pancreatic beta cells, causing insulin to drop to a critically low level.
 The symptoms of this type of diabetes are; frequent urination, thirst, unexplained weight loss, dry mouth, blurred vision, tingling in both hands and feet, or even pain.
 Type one diabetes affects only about five to ten percent of those diagnosed with diabetes.
-It can be treated my administration of insulin injections, dry insulin inhalers, diet, exercise, and blood sugar level monitoring.
+It can be treated by administration of insulin injections, dry insulin inhalers, diet, exercise, and blood sugar level monitoring.

 Gestational diabetes is a form of diabetes that manifests itself during pregnancy.
-It is mostly as a result of the excess production of hormones during pregnancy.
+It is mostly a result of the excess production of hormones during pregnancy.
 Women who are overweight before pregnancy and those who have a genetic history of diabetes are more susceptible to this type of diabetes.
-In addition, women who have high blood pressure, unexplained miscarriage or still birth, too much amniotic fluid, had a baby that was more than nine pounds, and those who had birth defects, are also prone to gestational diabetes.
+In addition, women who have high blood pressure, unexplained miscarriage or stillbirth, too much amniotic fluid, had a baby that was more than nine pounds, and those who had birth defects, are also prone to gestational diabetes.
 This type of diabetes usually goes away after pregnancy, but can sometimes turn into type two diabetes.

 Call Us Now